Check Nubart's Features for audio guides

 Beyond that, visitors are not inclined to install an app they are likely to use only once.
 The result is a very low download rate of only around 1% and hardly any ROI for the museum.

-Nubart is a browser-based progressive web-app (PWA) that is accessed through our cards.
+Nubart is a browser-based progressive web-app (PWA) that is accessed through a unique QR-code printed on our cards.
 It works instantly from any kind of smartphone (iPhone, Android, Windows, etc.), even from old models.
 No updates required!

 Nubart doesn't consume the device's storage since the digital content is streamed.
 Offline solutions are also available.

 Nubart cards are not only an innovative audio guide that provides a multilingual self-guided tour to your audience, but also an ideal data collector.
-Nubart gathers usage and behavioral data from your visitors' smartphones anonymously, never violating their privacy.
-(See our Data Policy for Nubart's audio guides).
+Nubart collects usage and behavioral data from your visitors' smartphones anonymously, never violating their privacy.

 Our free data reports collect a great deal of anonymous information about your visitors and their behavior.
 Certain important information cannot be retrieved automatically, but you can ask your visitors to provide it to you.